RafaelCartenet/rafaelcartenet.github.io/_posts/2020-02-01-learning-chinese.md

 ## Available flashcards

 I have made available my flashcards so that everyone can use them.
+You can download the raw files and import them on the web or desktop applications.

 You can find them all on github, [_hsk flashcards_](https://github.com/RafaelCartenet/hsk_flashcards)

-I created flashcards for the books **HSK Standard Course** which is the book used in many chinese schools including mine.
+I created flashcards especially for the books **HSK Standard Course** which is the book used in many chinese schools including mine.

+Each HSK level has its own book (or more) and is divided in lessons.
+What I particularly like is to be able to revise only the vocabulary from the last lesson you had or all the lessons you attended till now, to be always up to date.
+If you just start preparing HSK4 and you get all the 600 flashcards at the same time to revise, you're gonna have a hard time.
+Instead, having only the words you learned during the previous course/lesson will make you feel confident.

+You will find below the link to the different flashcards sets.

+### HSK 3

+-
+-
+-
+-
+-
+-
+-

+### HSK 4

+-
+-
+-
+-
+-
+-